2012 United States House of Representatives elections in Illinois: Campaign

 Walsh and Duckworth scheduled four debates.
-The first was held on May 12, 2012 on CLTV, the second on September 14 in West Dundee at Heritage Fest, the third on October 9 on WCPT and WIND at the Meadows Club in Rolling Meadows, open to 8th district residents.
-The fourth was held on October 18 on WTTW’s Chicago Tonight.
+The first was held on May 12, 2012, on CLTV, the second on September 14 in West Dundee at Heritage Fest, and the third on October 9 on WCPT and WIND at the Meadows Club in Rolling Meadows, open to 8th district residents.
+The fourth was held on October 18 on WTTW's Chicago Tonight.